aduffy70/LabNotes/_posts/2018/2018-08-03-mirna-seq-reanalysis.md

       - PMMR5 corresponds to 7 raw reads in my lowest readcount sample and 20 raw reads in my highest readcount sample.
       - Others have filtered as high as PMMR15, so PMMR5 is not too high of a cutoff.
 PMMR15 corresponds to 20-59 raw reads, and not accepting 58 reads as evidence of expression feels overly strict and eliminates an additional 60 miRNAs.
       - I also considered PMMR3 (4-12 raw reads) but accepting only 4 raw reads as evidence of expression feels insufficient and only keeps ~30 additional miRNAs.
+      - With this cutoff, the highest mean PMMR reads (per sample) for a miRNA I discarded is 3.4.
+The mean PMMR for the top miRNA (mir-22) is 115876.
+So the miRNAs I discarded for low expression all have less than 1/34000th the expression of the top miRNA.
+They are only present at very low levels.
   * With PMMR5x2 cutoff: 299 mature miRNAs from 218 precursors (81 with 5p & 3p expression, 137 with only 5p)

 ## Compare precursors to known miRNAs to identify miRNA families